 Learn about what kind of risk you’re taking on when you borrow

-Small business owners often need capital to grow their businesses.
-And while Black-, Asian-, and Hispanic-owned businesses were as likely as white-owned businesses to apply for credit in 2020, they were much less likely to receive the funding they sought: 58% of white-owned businesses said they received all of the credit they requested, compared to just 36% of Black-owned businesses and 35% of Asian-owned businesses.1
+Small business owners need capital to grow their businesses.
+And while Black-, Asian-, and Hispanic-owned businesses were more likely than white-owned businesses to apply for credit in 2021, they were much less likely to receive the funding they sought: 35% of white-owned businesses said they received all of the credit they requested, compared to 19% of Hispanic, 16% of Black-owned businesses, and 15% of Asian businessses.1

 Small business owners

-This inequity means that if you’re a minority business owner, you’re more likely to turn to higher-risk options to meet your funding needs.
-Higher-risk options tend to cost more, come with a shorter repayment term, and increase a borrower’s risk of late payments and default.
+There are various reasons that financing applications might not be approved.
+This inequity means that if you’re a minority business owner, you’re more likely to turn to alternative financing or higher risk financing options to meet your funding needs.
+Higher-risk options tend to cost more, come with shorter repayment terms, and increase a borrower’s risk of late payments and default.

 Regardless of what type of financing you are able to obtain, it’s important to understand the level of risk you are taking on.
 Consider the following financing options and their relative levels of risk.